 Now you can enjoy some DXing, without risking life and limb climbing trees, or erecting masts, while the antenna is protected against the elements, safe and snug inside the roof of your home.

-Slinky SpringsSlinky Spring antennas have been around since forever, but steel wire will not work as well as copper wire and a slinky will rust and degrade rather quickly.
-The main thing with a DIY helical antenna is to check the design with NEC before you build it - vary the length of wire, number of turns and do a frequency sweep to get a feel for it.
+Slinky SpringsSlinky Spring antennas have been around since forever, but steel wire will not work as well as copper wire (for transmit) and a slinky will rust and degrade rather quickly.
+The main thing with a DIY helical antenna is to check the design with NEC before you build it - vary the length of wire, the number of turns and do a frequency sweep to get a feel for it.

 The feeling I got, was that most designs on the wild wild web use too much wire and try to compress the overall length too much.
 If it doesn't work well in simulation, then it won't work well in practise either!